by Verena Radlingmayr

 Children’s rights are universal.
 They include unconditional love, being accepted wholly, and being supported and defended.
 First and foremost is the right to be loved unconditionally.

 Unconditional love means a child has the right to truly be as they are, without forcing themselves to be or do things that don’t fit in order to be socially acceptable.
-While years ago unconditional love was a luxury for a few, it is now a basic requirement.
+While years ago unconditional love was a luxury for a few, it is now a basic requirement, especially for a child with an eating disorder.

 When your child has an eating disorder, they suffer from a distorted picture of themselves and lose the utter trust in and faith of being worthy of unconditional love.
 In their disorders, they believe that love is conditional and that they must look and behave according to what they believe will make them lovable.
 They believe that gaining the love they need to survive is conditional based on external measurements of appearance and behavior.
 The child feels abandoned and torn apart.